How to Apply & Financial Aid Guidelines

 What constitutes a completed Financial Aid Application?

-- The Parents' Financial Statement (PFS) which is published by the School and Student Service for Financial Aid (SSS).
-If parents are divorced, separated or have never been married, each parent must complete a PFS.
+- The Parents' Financial Statement (PFS) which is published by the School and Student Services (SSS).
+If parents are divorced, separated, or have never been married, each parent must complete a PFS.

 - The SSS Business/Farm Statement (if applicable).